ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 RNA (Ribonucleic acid) replaces Thymine with Uracil.
 RNA is usually in a single chain.
 Dehydration synthesis forms DNA.
-Amino acids have an R group and a carboxyl group nucleic acids have a long hydrocarbon tail
+Amino acids have an R group and a carboxyl group Nucleic acids have a long hydrocarbon tail

 Amino acid chains for peptide bonds (polypeptides).
 20 amino acids are defined by R-group.
 Structural proteins rely on enzymes to turn things on/off.